awegroup/awe-era5/README.md

 This repository contains the Python code for analysing the airborne wind energy resource using the ERA5 dataset.
 The paper has been submitted to Renewable Energy and is available as preprint from https://arxiv.org/abs/1808.07718

-## Step 1: Preparing Python environment
+## Step 1: Preparing the Python environment

 The code is developed in Python 2.7.
 It is recommended to use [Anaconda](https://conda.io/docs/user-guide/install/index.html#regular-installation) for setting up the environment.
 The following notes are for Linux.